 Sam Mendes (The Ferryman) directs this play by Stefano Massini which is adapted by Ben Power.
 It is co-produced by Neal Street Productions and the National Theatre.

-Adam Godley (Close of Play), Simon Russell Beale (Mr. Foote's Other Leg) and Ben Miles (Mary Stuart) starred during the Lyttelton run and they are to reprise their roles for the Piccadilly Theatre season.
+Adam Godley (Close of Play) and Simon Russell Beale (Mr. Foote's Other Leg) reprise their roles for the Piccadilly Theatre season, with Dominik Tiefenthaler joining them as Emanuel Lehman.

 The set design is courtesy of Es Devlin with costume design by Katrine Lindsay.
 Video design comes from Luke Halls, music and sound design is by Nick Powell and lighting design comes from Jon Clark.
 Candida Caldicot contributes music direction and movement is by Polly Bennett.